sherlock-audit/2023-03-teller/README.md

 3) Outcomes that are expected from those roles
 4) Specific actions/outcomes NOT intended to be possible for those roles

+A:
-A: 1) Roles include borrowers, lenders and liquidators.
+1) Roles include market owners, borrowers, lenders and liquidators.

-2) Borrowers can 'submitbid' which defines a new potential loan with committed collateral (approved but not deposited).
+2) Market owners own markets and can control settings such as acceptable interest rates and loan durations within a market.
+Each loan that is submitted must belong to a 'market' specific by a 'marketId' and the loan will derive some of its parameters from that.
+Borrowers can 'submitbid' which defines a new potential loan with committed collateral (approved but not deposited).
 Lenders can accept those submitted bids which transfers the requested principal to the borrower, locks the borrowers collateral into escrow, and activates the loan.

 3)  When the loan is fully repaid, the borrower can withdraw the collateral.
 If the loan becomes defaulted instead, then the lender has a 24 hour grace period to claim the collateral (losing the principal) and after that, anyone is allowed to liquidate the loan to pay the borrower the rest of the principal+interest that the borrower failed to repay and claim the collateral for themselves.

 4) Collateral should not be able to withdrawn except for in those ways by the borrower, lender, or liquidator.
 Collateral should not be able to be permanently locked/burned in the contracts (loans will always eventually default and be liquidateable).

+Market owners should NOT be able to race-condition attack borrowers or lenders by changing market settings while bids are being submitted or accepted (while tx are in mempool).
+Care has been taken to ensure that this is not possible (similar in theory to sandwich attacking but worse as if possible it could cause unexpected and non-consentual interest rate on a loan) and further-auditing of this is welcome.
+The best way to defend against this is to allow borrowers and lenders to specify such loan parameters in their TX such that they are explicitly consenting to them in the tx and then reverting if the market settings conflict with those tx arguments.